To The Beach

 How long?
 I

-Mmm, fifteen, twenty minutes, my mother said.
+Mmm, fifteen, twenty minutes, my mother replied.
 She unwrapped a piece of hard candy she'd pulled

-out from somewhere and popped it in my mouth.
+out of a pocket somewhere and popped it in my mouth.
 I tasted something bright and shiny and red.

 Jimmy propped his chin up next to mine.
 Together we looked through the windshield at the blacktopped